Motley Fool Options Review

 Is the service worth paying for?
 Keep reading our Motley Fool Options review to find out.

 Who is Motley Fool Options For?

-Before we dive deeper into the review, let’s discuss which type of investors and traders will benefit most from a Motley Fool Options subscription.
+Before we dive deeper into the review, let’s discuss what types of investors and traders will benefit most from a Motley Fool Options subscription.

 An option is a contract that gives you the right to buy a stock, but not the obligation.
 There are a few different types of options, the most common being calls and puts.
 A call option gives you the right to buy a stock at a certain price (within a certain timeframe) and a put option gives you the right to sell a stock at a certain price (within a certain timeframe).

-Let’s say you bought Apple’s stock at $120/share and you want to hedge your position against downside risk.
+Let’s say you bought Apple’s stock at $120/share and you want to hedge your position against the possibility that the stock price falls.
 You may purchase put options at $110/share.
-These options give you the right to sell Apple at $110 share, meaning your risk is capped at $10/share ($120 entry price minus $110 put strike price).
+These options give you the right to sell Apple at $110 share, meaning your risk is capped at $10/share (your $120 entry price minus the $110 put strike price).

 While options have a lot of practical applications in the world of investing, they are becoming increasingly popular as a standalone trading instrument.
 Options are exceptionally volatile meaning they can make big moves quickly.
 It’s not uncommon for an option contract to return 100%, 200%, or more in a day.
 On the flip side, many options expire worthless, meaning you can lose 100% of your initial investment.